codesocail/cs_api_spec/README.md

 use "$pbkdf2-sha512$60000$ZoyySeiSKCXErZNdEn0A8g$Xf0bwmt3avfklCnMSWIGFPSbY0LDrW3N13BB4IW/BmYAoAss/D/ClDGgcTgR96d6NFu2p./QsbEVHoU6dIFnTQ"
 for testing/implementation purposes.

-POST routes expect the inclusion of a "application/json" "Accept" header.
+POST routes expect the inclusion of an "application/json" "Accept" header.

 **CONTINUES SPAMMING OF ROUTES WILL GET YOUR IP BLACKLISTED**